 Responding to crises

-- during emergencies we work with local partners and communities to reduce public health risks and promote the safety and dignity of emergency-affected communities.
+- Public health: During emergencies we work with local partners and communities to reduce public health risks and promote the safety and dignity of emergency-affected communities.

 Emergency Preparedness and Disaster Risk Reduction

 - Disaster risk reduction work is increasingly important due to the affect of climate change on the most vulnerable people.

 We are working with partners, vulnerable communities and their governments to improve risk analysis, adaptation measures, and contingency planning.

 Oxfam prioritises the building of local capacity in our country and regional teams, and our partner organisations to respond to humanitarian emergencies.

 Read more about Oxfam's practical work on emergencies in our Technical Briefing Notes.

 Campaigns and advocacy